uccser/cs-field-guide/text/en/chapters/programming-languages.md

 }
 ```

 While the code is longer, it ensures that the program doesn’t crash if something goes wrong.
 It says to *try* opening and reading the file, and if an error occurs, then it should *catch* that error and print out an error message to tell the user.
 The alternative (such as in Python) would be to just crash the program, preventing anything else from being able to run it.
-Regardless of whether or not an error occurs, the "I am finished!" line will be printed, because the error was safely “caught”.
+Regardless of whether or not an error occurs, the "I am finished!" line will be printed, because the error was safely "caught".
 Python is able to do error handling like this, but it is up to the programmer to do it.
 Java will not even compile the code if this wasn’t done!
 This prevents programmers from forgetting or just being lazy.

 {comment}